Rules and Regulations for Solid Waste Management Facilities and Organic Waste Management Facilities (250-RICR-140-05-1)

 H. Equipment Addition: Plans as required by the Department must be submitted prior to the addition of any equipment to an existing facility.

-1. General: Each applicant shall submit a closure plan with the application for license or renewal or registration (where applicable) that shall contain information required by this rule.
+1. General: Each applicant shall submit a closure plan with the application for license or renewal or registration (where applicable) that shall contain information required by this Rule.
 Each applicant shall also submit a closure plan required for the particular type of facility as enumerated in Parts 2 through 8 of this Subchapter.

 2. Financial Responsibility:

 a.
 The applicant and/or licensee shall file an estimate of the costs of closing the facility after its capacity is reached or operations have otherwise terminated, or when the Director may require it.
-The estimate shall take into account both the general information listed in this rule, as well as closure plans stipulated for the particular type of facility as enumerated in Parts 2 through 8 of this Subchapter.
+The estimate shall take into account both the general information listed in this Rule, as well as closure plans stipulated for the particular type of facility as enumerated in Parts 2 through 8 of this Subchapter.

 b.
 Financial Requirement: Every applicant shall post a bond or other suitable form of financial assurance approved by the Director, unless the Director determines that such financial assurance is not necessary to insure proper closure, closures and/or post closure monitoring.
-Financial assurance shall equal the estimate in § 1.7(J)(2)(a) of this Part or it may exceed such estimate if the Director determines that such estimate is not adequate to fund closure procedures, post closure monitoring or compliance with these Rules and Regulations.
+Financial assurance shall equal the estimate in § 1.7(I)(2)(a) of this Part or it may exceed such estimate if the Director determines that such estimate is not adequate to fund closure procedures, post closure monitoring or compliance with these Rules and Regulations.

 c.
 Whenever the Director finds that the operator is in violation of any closure requirements for the facility, or at any other time deemed necessary by the Director to insure that these Rules and Regulations are complied with, the Director shall have the right to use part or all of the financial assurance to complete such closure or other requirements.
 Part or all of the financial assurance shall be forfeited upon receipt of an order entered after a hearing by the Director stating that the operator is in violation of any closure or other requirements for the facility.
-Upon issuance of a certificate of closure, part of the financial assurance shall be released and a portion of said financial assurance may be kept by the Director as he determines is necessary to insure that the required monitoring procedures shall be completed.
+Upon issuance of a certificate of closure, part of the financial assurance shall be released and a portion of said financial assurance may be kept by the Director as he determines is necessary to ensure that the required monitoring procedures shall be completed.

 3. Notification of Closure: The operator shall notify the Director of the impending closure of the facility at least ninety (90) days prior to such closure.